openshift/enhancements/enhancements/machine-api/machine-deletion-hooks.md

 ### Goals

 - Define an initial set of hook points for the deletion phase.
-- Define an initial set and form of related annotations.
+- Define an initial set and form of related lifecycle hook API.
 - Define basic expectations for a controller or process that responds to a lifecycle hook.